-All persons and entities in the Indirect Purchaser States and territories who indirectly purchased, paid and/or provided reimbursement for some or all of the purchase price of Zytiga or abiraterone acetate, other than for resale, at any time during the period from December 13, 2016 through and until the anticompetitive effects of the defendants' challenged conduct cease (the Class Period).
+All persons and entities in the Indirect Purchaser States and territories who indirectly purchased, paid and/or provided reimbursement for some or all of the purchase price of Zytiga or abiraterone acetate, other than for resale, at any time during the period from December 13, 2016 through and until the anticompetitive effects of the defendants' challenged conduct cease (the "Class Period").

-273. Excluded from the class are:

-- a. the defendants and their counsel, officers, directors, management, employees, subsidiaries, and affiliates; - b. all federal governmental entities; - c. all persons or entities who purchased Zytiga for purposes of resale; - d. fully insured health plans (i.e., health plans that purchased insurance from another third-party payor covering 100 percent of the plan's reimbursement obligations to its members); - e. any "flat co-pay" consumers whose purchases of Zytiga were paid in part by a third-party payor and whose co-payment was the same regardless of the retail purchase price; - f. pharmacy benefit managers; and - g. all judges assigned to this case and any members of their immediate families.
+- 269. Excluded from the class are: - a. the defendants and their counsel, officers, directors, management, employees, subsidiaries, and affiliates; - b. all federal governmental entities; - c. all persons or entities who purchased Zytiga for purposes of resale; - d. fully insured health plans (i.e., health plans that purchased insurance from another third-party payor covering 100 percent of the plan's reimbursement obligations to its members); - e. any "flat co-pay" consumers whose purchases of Zytiga were paid in part by a third-party payor and whose co-payment was the same regardless of the retail purchase price; - f. pharmacy benefit managers; and - g. all judges assigned to this case and any members of their immediate families. - 270.
+Members of the class are so numerous and widely geographically dispersed throughout the United States and its territories that joinder is impracticable.
+The plaintiff believes that the class numbers in the dozens at least and is geographically spread across the nation.
+Further, the identities of members of the class will be readily identifiable from information and records in the possession of Janssen.

+Case 1:19-cv-00605 Document 1 Filed 05/16/19 Page 67 of 157 PageID# 67

-- 274. Members of the class are so numerous and widely geographically dispersed throughout the United States and its territories that joinder is impracticable.
-The plaintiffs believe that the class numbers in the dozens at least and is geographically spread across the nation.
-Further, the identities of members of the class will be readily identifiable from information and records in the possession of Janssen. - 275.
-The plaintiffs' claims are typical of the claims of members of the class.
-The plaintiffs and all members of the class were damaged by the same wrongful conduct by Janssen, and all paid artificially inflated prices for Zytiga and were deprived of the benefits of competition from less expensive generic versions as a result of the defendants' conduct. - 276.
-The plaintiffs will fairly and adequately protect and represent the interests of the class.
-The plaintiffs' interests are coincident with, and not antagonistic to, the class. - 277.
-The plaintiffs are represented by counsel who are experienced and competent in the prosecution of class action litigation, and who have particular experience with class action litigation involving the pharmaceutical industry. - 278.
-Questions of law and fact common to members of the class predominate over questions, if any, that may affect only individual class members, because the defendants have acted on grounds generally applicable to the entire class.
-Such generally applicable conduct is inherent in the defendants' wrongful conduct. - 279.
-Any plaintiff who was forced to pay a higher price in the absence of generic competition has a substantial and shared interest in proving that the higher price was the result of unlawful monopolizing conduct that is redressable by an award of damages. - 280.
-Questions of law and fact common to the class include: - a. whether Janssen unlawfully maintained monopoly power through all or part of its overarching scheme;
+271. The plaintiff's claims are typical of the claims of members of the class.
+The plaintiff and all members of the class were damaged by the same wrongful conduct by Janssen, and all paid artificially inflated prices for Zytiga and were deprived of the benefits of competition from less expensive generic versions as a result of the defendants' conduct.

+272. The plaintiff will fairly and adequately protect and represent the interests of the class.
+The plaintiff's interests are coincident with, and not antagonistic to, the class.

+273. The plaintiff is represented by counsel who are experienced and competent in the prosecution of class action litigation, and who have particular experience with class action litigation involving the pharmaceutical industry.

+274. Questions of law and fact common to members of the class predominate over questions, if any, that may affect only individual class members, because the defendants have acted on grounds generally applicable to the entire class.
+Such generally applicable conduct is inherent in the defendants' wrongful conduct.

+275. Any plaintiff who was forced to pay a higher price in the absence of generic competition has a substantial and shared interest in proving that the higher price was the result of unlawful monopolizing conduct that is redressable by an award of damages.

+276. Questions of law and fact common to the class include: